Master of Health Services Administration

 Paid Administrative Residency

 Our graduate program offers a paid 8-12 month administrative residency under the preceptorship of senior-level management (presidents, vice presidents, chief executive officers).
-The annual residency stipend our students are receiving in 2019 is $43,417.
+The average annual residency stipend our students are receiving in 2023 is $56,500.

 Small Class Size